Rural Veterans Coordination Program

 PDBR Mandates Disability Reevaluation

-Many medically-discharged veterans who had their disability rating "low-balled" by their service branch may be missing out on an opportunity to have their disability upgraded.
+Did you know many medically-discharged veterans who had their disability rating "low-balled" by their service branch may be missing out on an opportunity to have their disability upgraded?
 In 2009 Congress mandated that a Physical Disability Board of Review (PDBR) be formed to reevaluate the disability ratings of up to 71,000 veterans.
 However, to date only about 19,000 of the eligible veterans have applied for a review.

 See a certified VSO for consultation.